AnezkaJaneckova/english-for-designers/04-voice-tone/04-chapter-IV.md

 ##### Chapter IV. #####
 # IS IT GOOD OR NOT?
 IT DEPENDS ON THE ANGLE OF VIEW. #

 Everyone copying.
 We are inspiring with things around us.
 With things, which their someone else inventing.
 We do not do it intentionally, because it is automatically from our subconscious.
 Because since our childhood we are copying.
 When we imitate our parents in behaviour and how we speak and we want to be like, to someone we are looking up to our idol.
+Copying is learning.

 We are copying because we want to be better, develop, trying new things.
 And will be in part like our idol.
 For instance, like a Vincent Van Gogh, when he painted like and studied the techniques mastered by Japanese artists, he copied prints by Keisei Eisen and Utagawa Hiroshige.
 He tried to replicate their bold lines, their energetic compositions, and their strong colours.